 If you’re ready to invest in a money market fund today – you will first need to sign up with a suitable broker.
-In searching for the best MMF platform – you need to consider fees, minimum account balances, payments, safety, and more.
+In searching for a MMF platform – you need to consider fees, minimum account balances, payments, safety, and more.

 eToro is an FCA-regulated and FSCS partnered brokerage site that is super-popular with inexperienced investors.
 The platform is very simple to use and it takes just minutes to get an investment account open.

-Best of all, when you invest in a fund on eToro – you won’t be charged a penny in commission or dealing fees.
+When you invest in a fund on eToro – you won’t be charged a penny in commission or dealing fees.
 There is no ongoing platform charge either – so it’s only the fund’s expense ratio that will be charged.
-The minimum investment per fund on eToro is a very reasonable $50 (about £35), which is great if you only have a small amount of money.

 This allows you to copy an eToro trade in an automated manner.
 You have thousands of potential traders to choose from and if risk is your main concern, you can filter your results accordingly.
 This comes at no additional fee, but the minimum investment per copy trader is $500 (about £360).

-In terms of getting started with this top-rated investment platform – you can open an account in minutes.
+In terms of getting started with an investment platform – you can open an account in minutes.
 You can trade online or via the eToro investment app – which is compatible with iOS and Android.
-Either way, you can easily deposit funds with your UK debit or credit card.
+Either way, you can deposit funds with your UK debit or credit card.
 E-wallets (Paypal, Skrill, and Neteller) and UK bank transfers are also supported.

 For example, you won’t pay any dealing fees when you buy and sell money market funds at Fineco.
 You will, however, need to pay 0.25% on an investment balance of less than £250,000.
 This will be charged in addition to the expense ratio of your chosen MMF.

 The only way that you can get your annual fee down to 0% is to invest more than £2 million.
-The minimum fund investment at Fineco Bank is a reasonable £100 – which is perfect if you wish to start off with small amounts.
-We also like the Fineco Regular Investment Plan.
-This allows you to regularly invest in funds automatically at a minimum of £50 per month.
+The minimum fund investment at Fineco Bank is a reasonable £100.

 Much like eToro, Fineco Bank also gives you access to a huge library of traditional stocks.
 This will cost you £2.95 on each UK stock trade you place, and $3.95 on US-listed stocks.
 The main disadvantage of using Fineco Bank is that it doesn’t support debit or credit cards.
 Instead, it’s only bank transfers that are permitted.